 Like many IT investments, there is a significant range of prices, for both pen tests and v-scans, based on the quality of the service you’re getting and the characteristics of your system.

 Penetration Testing Costs

-To give a ballpark figure, for the typical small to medium business, penetration testing can run between $4,000 to $10,000.
+To give a ballpark figure, for the typical small to medium business, penetration testing costs can run between $4,000 at the lower end, to $40,000.
 The most important factors determining the exact number are the size of the organization and its complexity.
 Companies that have a wider array of components–mobile apps, internal and external servers, and other complex computer systems–are going to require a higher budget.

 Last but not least, the scope of a pen test will greatly influence the price.
 As we mentioned before, the initial stages of executing any penetration test involve the testers determining what type of vulnerabilities they’ll be looking for.
 Very rarely will any company want the ‘full package’ of tests.
 Rather the testers and the client will work together to determine what type of cyber threats are most relevant to this particular system.

 It’s important to make a point of discussing this with your tester as early as possible as this is going to be an important deciding factor not only for the scope of the test but for the price as well.